ivangfr/graalvm-quarkus-micronaut-springboot/elasticsearch/quarkus-elasticsearch/README.md

   curl -i "localhost:9112/api/movies?title=american"
   ```

-- To stop and remove application container, press `Ctrl+C` in its terminal
+- To stop and remove application container, press `Ctrl+C` in its terminal.

 ### Docker in Native Mode

-- In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/elasticsearch/quarkus-elasticsearch` folder
+- In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/elasticsearch/quarkus-elasticsearch` folder.

-- Clean and package the application
+- Clean and package the application:
   ```bash
   ./mvnw clean package -Pnative -Dquarkus.native.container-build=true
   ```

-- Run the script below to build the Docker image
+- Run the script below to build the Docker image:
   ```bash
   ./build-docker-images.sh native
   ```

-- Run the following command to start the container
+- Run the following command to start the container:
   ```bash
   podman run --rm --name quarkus-elasticsearch-native \
     -p 9113:8080 -e QUARKUS_PROFILE=native -e ELASTICSEARCH_HOST=elasticsearch \